S 277th Bridge No. 3126 Replacement Project

-Either the north half or south half of the existing bridge will be demolished and replaced during Stage 1 construction while the traffic is shifted to the other half of the bridge.
+One half of the existing bridge will be demolished and replaced during Stage 1 construction while the traffic is shifted to the other half of the bridge.

-S. 277th Street both directions (eastbound and westbound)
+S 277th Street both directions (eastbound and westbound)

-King County will place signs notifying drivers of upcoming and current project construction and construction impacts.
+Signs notify drivers of upcoming and current project construction and construction impacts.